-The City participates as one of 888 plans in the nontraditional, joint contributory, hybrid defined benefit pension plan administered by the Texas Municipal Retirement System (TMRS).
-TMRS is an agency created by the State of Texas and administered in accordance with the TMRS Act, Subtitle G, Title 8, Texas Government Code (the TMRS Act) that administers the Pension Trust Fund, as an agent multiple-employer retirement system for municipal employees in the State of Texas.
-The TMRS Act places the general administration and management of the System with a six-member Board of Trustees.
-Although the Governor, with the advice and consent of the Senate, appoints the Board, TMRS is not fiscally dependent on the State of Texas.
-TMRS's defined benefit pension plan is a tax qualified plan under Section 401(a) of the Internal Revenue Code.
+The City participates as one of 895 plans in the defined benefit cash-balance plan administered by the Texas Municipal Retirement System (TMRS).
+TMRS is a statewide public retirement plan created by the State of Texas and administered in accordance with the TMRS Act, Subtitle G, Title 8, Texas Government Code (the TMRS Act) as an agent multiple-employer retirement system for employees of Texas participating cities.
+The TMRS Act places the general administration and management of TMRS with a six-member, Governor-appointed Board of Trustees; however, TMRS is not fiscally dependent on the State of Texas.
+TMRS issues a publicly available annual comprehensive financial report (ACFR) that can be obtained at www.tmrs.com.